Systems, Entities and Fields

 • Description: the description.

-• Logical Field: The logical field connected to the physical field (if present).
+• Attributes: The attributes connected to the Physical Field (if present).

 Definition of a Physical Field